 Once they have prepared the subfloor they then start to install the floor itself.
 They make sure to leave the precise amount of space needed to reinstall your skirting boards over the new floor.
 They then carefully reinstall the skirting boards that they stored earlier.
 The result is a very tidy floor with the skirting board perfectly complementing the edge of the new floor.
 When removing skirting boards, whilst you maymake every effort to be careful, there is a chance that the wall, paint job or skirting boards themselves could be tarnished*.
 This option is best for those who want to have the tidiest possible floor and want to optimise floor space.

-It will normally cost you around $4 per meter to reinstall skirting boards.
+It will normally cost you around $12 per meter to remove and reinstall existing skirting boards.

 Installing a Quad